A global view of post-interaction white dwarf-main sequence binaries: Results

 Within $200$~pc, the {\it observed} space density of eclipsing WD + M dwarf PCEBs in our sample is\footnote{Using alternative distance limits of $d=[100,150,175]$~pc, we obtain $n_{\rm obs}=[1.0,1.5,1.75]\times10^{-6}~{\rm pc^{-3}}$ with $N=[12,21,29]$ systems in each sample, respectively.
 These estimates, and the $d=200$~pc value, are mutually consistent within uncertainties.}

 The true space density of WD + M dwarf PCEBs with $0.1 \leq P_{\rm orb}/{\rm day} \leq 2$, $n$, is derived by correcting $n_{\rm obs}$ with our selection function.
 Namely,

-where $f_{\rm CMD}$ is the fraction of PCEBs that satisfy our {\it Gaia} CMD cuts (i.e., reside between the WD and MS tracks), $f_{\rm in~ZTF}$ is the fraction of PCEBs that in ZTF (satisfy $\delta>-28^\circ$ and $G>12.5$~mag), and $f_{\rm eclipsing}$ is the fraction of those detected as eclipsing with ZTF light curves.
+where $f_{\rm CMD}$ is the fraction of PCEBs that satisfy our {\it Gaia} CMD cuts (i.e., reside between the WD and MS tracks), $f_{\rm in~ZTF}$ is the fraction of PCEBs that are observed by ZTF (satisfy $\delta>-28^\circ$ and $G>12.5$~mag), and $f_{\rm eclipsing}$ is the fraction of those detected as eclipsing with ZTF light curves.

 $f_{\rm CMD}=0.24$ of unresolved WD + M dwarf binaries reside in the CMD region of the parent sample (Section \ref{subsubsec:parent_sample_completeness}). $f_{\rm in~ZTF}=0.66$ because ZTF covers $\sim2/3$ of the sky and virtually all WDMS binaries in our parent sample are fainter than the ZTF saturation limit. $f_{\rm eclipsing}=0.13$ based on our injection-recovery tests (Section~\ref{subsec:completeness} and \ref{subsec:period_dist}), while the rest are either not eclipsing or are eclipsing but not recovered in the ZTF light curves.
 Importantly, the initial quality cuts are predicted to remove almost no genuine systems within $200$~pc (Section \ref{subsubsec:parent_sample_completeness}), so they are not included in this selection function calculation.
 Together, these factors imply that only about $1$ in $60$ WD + M dwarf binaries with $0.1 < P_{\rm orb}/{\rm day} < 2$ are detected as EBs in our survey.
 Correcting for incompleteness yields an intrinsic local space density of $n = 7.2\times10^{-5}~{\rm pc^{-3}}$.